jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Only a new identity will allow us to glimpse behind the curtain of evolution and learn to harness its powers, as we have already done in physics, chemistry, and medicine.
 The next step toward self-realization is to ask if we must cooperate like trees and squirrels do—then, who are we competing against in the game of life?

-## Chapter 1—Earth Is Chessboard: Here Are the Rules of the Game
+## Chapter 1—Earth Is A Game Board

 ### Introduction